alan-turing-institute/data-safe-haven/docs/source/management/index.md

 ::::{admonition} Tearing down an SHM
 All SREs associated with the SHM must be torn down before the SHM can be torn down.
-Tearing down the SHM deletes any remotely stored SRE configurations.
+Tearing down the SHM permanently deletes **all** remotely stored configuration and state data.
 ::::

 ## Managing data ingress and egress